 Based on the findings from user research, the journey map reveals that both the stakeholders experience friction during the payment phase of the journey.
 I also realized that the problems are interconnected, one causing the other.

 From the insights gathered from user research, the implications are that the solution must,

-Wallet is a concept that enables drivers to return balance money in the form of credits.
+A wallet is a concept that enables drivers to return balance money in the form of credits.
 The credits in the wallet can be used as payments for future rides.
-Wallet establishes a hassle free, frictionless post-ride experience for both riders and drivers.
-It eliminates the need for riders and drivers to have the right amount of cash.
+Wallet establishes a hassle-free, frictionless post-ride experience for both riders and drivers.
+It eliminates the need for riders and drivers to always have the right amount of cash.

-Wallet comes into play when the driver does not have right amount of cash to pay balance fare to the rider.
+Wallet comes into play when the driver does not have the right amount of cash to pay the balance fare to the rider.
 The driver chooses to pay the balance fare to riders as credits in their wallet.